simns/zhalk/docs/usage.md

 This command is used to read mods installed with the In-game Mod Manager.
 These mods appear in the game's `modsettings.lsx` file.
 Using this command will read that file and add entries to the `mod-data.json` file.
 If the entry already exists in `mod-data.json`, it is skipped.

+This command will also check for mods set to "installed" in the `mod-data.json` file and make sure their entries are in the game's `modsettings.lsx` file.
+If not, they are set to be disabled.

 ### Reorder